Chinese-Japanese-Korean-Vietnamese/English Dictionary

 We have established a password/quota system in order to: (a) encourage regular users to feel a sense of responsibility to make their own contributions to this shared resource, and (b) block access by abusers of the dictionaries who send in search robots to download all of the data (which, in the process, obstruct access by honest users).
 This system operates at two levels:

-(1) Limited Use (no user contribution): Any user may access the dictionary by entering "guest" as the username with no password.
-This will allow a total of 5 searches in each of the DDB and CJKV-E dictionaries in a 24-hour period.
+(1) Limited Use (no user contribution): Any user may access the dictionary by entering “guest” as the username with no password.
+This will allow a total of 10 searches in each of the DDB and CJKV-E dictionaries in a 24-hour period.

-(2) Unlimited Use (user contribution): While our most basic aim in putting these dictionaries on the web is to make this material readily available to everyone, the larger purpose of this project is to bring about a collaborative effort that will lead to the eventual development of a comprehensive body of data.
+(2) Unlimited Use (user contribution): While our basic aim in putting these dictionaries on the web is to make this material readily available to everyone, the larger purpose of this project is to bring about a collaborative effort that will lead to the eventual development of a comprehensive body of data.
 In order to accomplish this, we need contributions toward content development from users.
 Thus, you may obtain an unlimited-use password by becoming a contributor to the CJKV-English Dictionary.
 For details, see here.